chenxujin/apollospacejunk/README.md

 rainbow mind machine, and run the interactive script.

+Note that if you already have most of the keys you need in `bot/keys/`, but there's just one key that you need to make, you should temporarily move `bot/keys/` to, e.g., `bot/_keys/`, and re-run the above `docker-compose run` command, to run through the keymaking process.
+You can skip the keymaking process for all of the keys that you already have.
+When you are finished, you can kill that container and merge the two key directories.

-Once the keys are present, you can run the bot using `docker-compose up`, and `-d` to detach:
+Once the keys are present in the `keys/` directory, you can run the bot using `docker-compose up`, and optionally use the `-d` flag to detach it:

 ```
 $ docker-compose up -d